Saad bin Khalid Al Jabri

 Saad bin Khalid Al Jabri (سعد بن خالد بن سعد الله الجبري) is a former major-general, minister of state and long-time adviser to deposed Crown Prince Muhammad bin Nayef of Saudi Arabia.
 He has been living in exile in Canada since May 2017.
-The Saudi government has sought to have him extradited to Saudi Arabia on charges of corruption.
-Interpol has rejected the Saudi extradition request, deeming it politically motivated.
-Al Jabri has accused the Saudi government of orchestrating assassination attempts on him.
+The Saudi government has unsuccessfully sought to have him extradited back to Saudi Arabia on charges of corruption.
+Al Jabri has accused the Saudi government of orchestrating assassination attempts on him and of holding 3 of his children, along with other relatives, as hostages in a bid to force his return.

 Early life and education

-Al Jabri's father died when he was a boy in Ha'il.
-To support his family, he attended a police academy then worked as a police officer in Taif.
+Al Jabri spent his early years in Ha'il.
+To support his family, following the death of his father, he enrolled at a police academy, then worked as a police officer in Taif while studying in his free time.

 Al Jabri obtained a bachelor's degree in Security Sciences from King Fahd Security College in Riyadh.
-Then he obtained another bachelor's degree in Arabic language and literature from Imam Muhammad bin Saud Islamic University, and a diploma in computer programming from the Institute of Public Administration in Riyadh.
-He also holds a master's degree in computer science from King Fahd University of Petroleum and Minerals in the late 1980s.
-Next he received a doctorate degree in artificial intelligence from the University of Edinburgh in 1997.
+He obtained a further bachelor's degree in Arabic language and literature from Imam Muhammad bin Saud Islamic University, and a diploma in computer programming from the Institute of Public Administration in Riyadh.

+He studied for a master's degree in computer science at college in Dhahran, following which he was involved in the founding of a computer science program at King Fahd Security College.
+In 1993 he enrolled at the University of Edinburgh, receiving his PhD in artificial intelligence in 1997.

 Career

-Following the completion of his doctoral studies Al Jabri went, at the behest of then-minister of interior Nayef bin Abdulaziz Al Saud, to work within the ministry of interior where he taught at the King Fahd Security Academy.
+Following the completion of his doctoral studies Al Jabri went, at the behest of then-minister of interior Nayef bin Abdulaziz Al Saud, to work within the ministry of interior where he taught at the King Fahd Security College.

 Over the following two decades Al Jabri became an ally and key adviser to Muhammad bin Nayef.
 He was a mainstay link between Saudi Arabia and western intelligence agencies, including the Five Eyes alliance, and was credited with helping Muhammad bin Nayef transform and modernise the Saudi security services and their counter-terrorism methods.

 As of 2003 Al Jabri was the chief of staff and following the Riyadh compound bombings their focus shifted to Al-Qaeda.
 Changes to counter-terrorism methods were introduced including rehabilitation programs and closer information sharing with western intelligence agencies.
 It is claimed the reforms were instrumental in the foiling of the 2010 transatlantic aircraft bomb plot.

 In July 2015, and with the agreement of then-minister of interior and Crown Prince Muhammad bin Nayef, Al Jabri attended meetings with then-CIA Director John Brennan at CIA headquarters and British Foreign Secretary Philip Hammond in London.
 The following month he visited the White House to discuss the Saudi Arabian-led intervention in Yemen.
-Despite briefing the royal court upon his return it is claimed that Mohammed bin Salman felt Al Jabri was "plotting" with bin Nayef against him.
+Despite briefing the royal court upon his return it is alleged that Mohammed bin Salman felt Al Jabri was "plotting" with bin Nayef against him.
 He was dismissed from his governmental positions on 10 September 2015.